chenxingqiang/jax-ml/doc/glossary.rst

         :func:`metrics.check_scoring`.

     ``verbose``
-        Logging is not handled very consistently in Scikit-learn at present, but when it is provided as an option, the ``verbose`` parameter is usually available to choose no logging (set to False).
+        Logging is not handled very consistently in Jax-learn at present, but when it is provided as an option, the ``verbose`` parameter is usually available to choose no logging (set to False).
 Any True value should enable some logging, but larger integers (e.g. above 10) may be